c-blake/bu/doc/tim.md

 [^7]: |N(0,1)| came from just taking absolute values of 1000 unit normals.

 [^8]: I use "sigma" here loosely as a general scale parameter, not the scale of a Gaussian/Normal distribution.
-Particle physics often does near similar with rules about needing "5 sigma" to declare new science.
+Particle physics has "5 sigma" rules of thumb to declare new science in a similar vein.
+5 seems too small for this context.